wangbingjie/blast/docs/developer_guide/dev_workflow.rst

     git branch -d <your branch name>

-9. Then delete the branch from Github.
+9. Then delete the branch from GitHub.

 .. code:: none